slewis74/slewis74.github.io/Snow/_posts/2014-06-09-XAML-Commands.md

 title: XAML and Commands
 categories: XAML, Commands
 ---
+---excerpt
+A look at the pitfalls of DelegateCommands, and the alternatives.
+---end
 During a recent discussion with some developers new to XAML we got onto the topic of Commands.
 During the discussion I went over some experiences from previous projects, with  emphasise on one particular pain point.

 ## Where does it hurt?